cosmos/sdk-tutorials/academy/golang-intro/2_basics.md

 uint        uint8       uint16      uint32      uint64      uintptr
 ```

-* **int** will be 32 or 64 bits wide depending on the OS.
-However, one can specify precisely how many bits used with 8,16,32 and 64.
+* **int** will be 32 or 64 bits long depending on the OS.
+However, one can specify precisely how many bits are used with 8, 16, 32, and 64.
 * **uint** defines the unsigned integers, which are simply positive integers.

 There are two aliases:

 * **byte** for **uint8**
 * **run** for **int32**
 * **uintptr** is an integer ["to hold the bit pattern of any pointer"](https://golang.org/pkg/builtin/#uintptr).

 The types for floating-point arithmetic are `float32` and `float64`.
-Note, they are only an *approximation* for real numbers because of the [finite precision](https://en.wikipedia.org/wiki/Floating-point_arithmetic#Accuracy_problems).
+These are only an *approximation* for real numbers because of the [finite precision](https://en.wikipedia.org/wiki/Floating-point_arithmetic#Accuracy_problems).

 `complex64` and `complex128` represent complex numbers.
 These are useful in geospatial coordinate systems and scientific applications, among others.
 They have "real" and "imaginary" parts that are always `floats`.
 When the real and imaginary parts are `float32`, the complex number is a `complex64`.
 Likewise, when the real and imaginary parts are `float64`, the complex number is a `complex128`.

 ## Strings

 In Go, a `string` is a read-only sequence of bytes.
-So, strings are immutable.
+Therefore strings are immutable.
 They're encoded in UTF8 by default.

 ## Booleans

-`bool` is a special 1 bit integer.
-They can represent `true` or `false`.
+A `bool` is a special 1 bit integer.
+It can represent `true` or `false`.

 ## Type declaration

 In Go, the name comes before the type in the declaration.
-There are two ways to initialise a variable in Go:
+There are two ways to initialize a variable in Go.

+First:

 ```golang
 var s string = "initial"
 ```

-or
+Second:

 ```golang
 s := "initial"
 ```

-One can also use var to define variables without initialization:
+You can also use **var** to define variables without initialization:

 ```gloang
 var (